Overview: What is breast cancer

 Breast cancer – classification into stages

-If the suspicion of breast cancer is confirmed during the examinations, then it is important to determine the stage precisely in order to direct the therapy accordingly.
-The spread of the tumor is described by experts with the TNM classification.
+If the examinations have confirmed the suspicion of breast cancer, it is important to determine the exact stage in order to tailor the therapy accordingly.
+The spread of the tumor is described by experts using the TNM classification.

 Self-help groups